LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Good for archiving/backup
   * Glacier Instant Retrieval is a good option for accessing data once a quarter
   * Harness Glacier Vault Lock (WORM) to no longer allow future edits, which is great for compliance and data retention
+  * Glacier or Deep Archive are good for infrequentyly accessed objects that don't need immediate access

 ###### S3 Lifecycle Transitions (can also be conducted manually via AWS Console)
 ```mermaid